 This recipe serves four hungry people and any leftovers will keep well for up to five days in the fridge.
 You will find that the flavours just keep on developing and it gets better and better the longer it sits.
 It also freezes very well.
 The leftovers can be served with more rice and raita, or they are great served with some flat bread or naan bread for a quick and easy lunch.
 Cauliflower rice is also great to serve with this dish is you are trying to limit your carbs.

 I love my food extra hot and spicy so I topped my Keema Lentils with a sprinkling of raw sliced chillies.
 They make it look really pretty when serving but some fresh cilantro leaves also add a pop of colour if you don’t want to add any extra heat.

 I really hope you enjoy this recipe as much as we have.
-If you make it please hit the yellow stars to rate it and leave me some feedback below.
+If you make it please hit the stars to rate it and leave me some feedback below.
 You can also tag me @avirtualvegan on Instagram or send me a picture.
 I love to see your versions of my recipes!

 For the Keema Lentils

 - 3 tablespoons fresh ginger , grated

 - 6 cloves garlic , chopped finely